Founder, former CEO, now Chairman and CTO, Origin Wireless AI

 With that as the foundation, his Origin team developed a wireless AI platform enabling a wide range of device-free, non-obtrusive sensing technology, including vital signs detection, sleep monitoring events/activities recognition, fall detection, human biometric, and indoor navigation, without any wearables by using commodity ambient WiFi signals.

-Dr. Liu was also the founder of Odyssey Technologies in 1997 pioneering the world’s first digital surveillance system over Internet.
-The impact is ever lasing with the ubiquitous uses of cameras for surveillance over Internet nowadays.
+Dr. Liu was also the founder of Odyssey Technologies in 1997 pioneering the world’s first digital surveillance system over the Internet.
+The impact is everlasting with the ubiquitous uses of cameras for surveillance over the Internet nowadays, which is now a $50B industry.

 During his over three decades of career as an educator, he received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award (2005), Outstanding Faculty Research Award (2008), and Outstanding Service Award (2012), (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award (for three times) from University’s Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.